Joshna Chinappa: Rivalry with Dipika Pallikal

-Joshna and Dipika are India's best and most talented women players of all time, as they were both ranked in the top 10 in the world.
+Joshna and Dipika are considered as India's top performing women players of all time, as they both had reached top 10 in the world in their careers.
 Joshna says that the so-called rivalry between the two is hyped up by the media.
 They are both competitive but get along well, as they are often roommates for events, and teammates in events such as the Commonwealth Games.
 The two together won the Women’s Doubles Gold Medal in the 2022 Squash World Doubles Championships in Glasgow, Scotland.